DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

   - 🔖**System testing**: Testing on a complete integrated product
   - 🔖**User Acceptance Testing**: (UAT) is typically the last phase of the testing process.
 It verifies that the solution developed meets user requirements and validates it against use cases.
   - 🔖**Static vs Dynamic testing**, white-box testing, and code review approaches all require access to the source code of the application but dynamic testing does not.
 Both static and dynamic testing may use automated tools
+  - 🔖**Regression testing**: test a system to ascertain whether recently approved modifications have changed performance of other approved functions or introduced other unautorized behavior.
+      - Regression testing is software testing that runs a set of known inputs against an application and then compares the results to those produced by an earlier version of the software.
+It is designed to capture unanticipated consequences of deploying new code versions prior to introducing them into a production environment.
+      - Regression testing is performed after developers make changes to an application.
+It reruns a number of test cases and compares the results to baseline results.
+      - Orthogonal array testing is a method for generating test cases based on statistical analysis.
+      - Pattern testing uses records of past software bugs to inform the analysis.
+      - Matrix testing develops a matrix of all possible inputs and outputs to inform the test plan.
   - 🔖**Positive Testing**: also known as "happy path" testing, involves providing valid and expected inputs to the software to ensure that it behaves as intended.
 The focus is on verifying that the application performs its expected functions correctly when given correct and anticipated data.
   - 🔖**Negetive Testing**: Negative testing involves providing invalid, unexpected, or erroneous inputs to the software to ensure that it handles these situations gracefully.
 The aim is to verify that the application can handle incorrect data or operations without crashing, producing incorrect results, or compromising security.
   - 🔖**Complete coverage**: It is a process to ensure that all of the functions of their software are testedCoverage analysis is performed to ensure that functionality, requirements, or other elements are completely tested.